sveltia-cms Svelte Themes

 Disabling non-default locale content

-You can now disable output of content in selected non-default locales by adding the save_all_locales property to the top-level or per-collection i18n configuration.
-Then you’ll find “Disable (locale name)” in the three-dot menu in the top right corner of the content editor.
+You can disable output of content in selected non-default locales by adding the save_all_locales property to the top-level or collection-level i18n configuration.
+Then you’ll find “Disable (locale name)” in the three-dot menu in the top right corner of the Content Editor.
 This is useful if the translation isn’t ready yet, but you want to publish the default locale content first.

 With the following configuration, you can disable the French and/or German translation while writing in English.